-Along with fellow researchers, SHTM lecturer Brigitte Stangl set out to investigate the various distribution channels hoteliers opt for, the differences between their choices and their success rate.
+Along with fellow researchers, Brigitte set out to investigate the various distribution channels hoteliers opt for, the differences between their choices and their success rate.
 Who depends on a strong OTA presence?
 Who relies on more traditional direct bookings through walk-ins, telephone, email or webform?

-Stangl et al. conducted 1014 questionnaires with hoteliers in Germany, Austria and Switzerland.
-Their findings show that Germany and Switzerland have a higher dependency on securing bookings through OTAs than Austria, which has the greatest share of direct bookings, particularly via email.
-According to Stangl et al., this is perhaps because Austrian hotels use more ICT tools and are ahead of Germany and Switzerland when it comes to adopting technology.
+The team conducted 1,014 questionnaires with hoteliers in Germany, Austria and Switzerland.
+The findings show that Germany and Switzerland have a higher dependency on securing bookings through OTAs than Austria, which has the greatest share of direct bookings, particularly via email.
+According to the researchers, this is perhaps because Austrian hotels use more ICT tools and are ahead of Germany and Switzerland when it comes to adopting technology.

-In conclusion, Stangl et al. suggest that hoteliers in Germany and Switzerland would benefit from observing how Austrian hoteliers are more successful in terms of direct bookings via webform and email.
+In conclusion, the researchers suggest that hoteliers in Germany and Switzerland would benefit from observing how Austrian hoteliers are more successful in terms of direct bookings via webform and email.
 How are their websites designed, and how do they trigger selling products directly to the customer?